Complements of discriminants of real parabolic function singularities. II: Introduction

 \subsection{1-cohomology of discriminant complements}

-E.~Looijenga \cite{Lo} proved that all local components of discriminant complements of real simple singularities are homotopically trivial.
+E.~Looijenga \cite{Lo} pro\-ved that all local connected components of discriminant complements of real simple singularities are homotopically trivial.
 Conversely, we demonstrate that at least three such components of parabolic singularities of each of the classes $X_9^+$ and $X_9^-$, as well as one component of the $P_8^1$ class, have nontrivial one-dimensional homology groups; see Theorems \ref{t1hom} and \ref{t2hom}.